2015 - 2016 information

 WHAT IS THE CHARTER?

-The chartering process is one of the oldest traditions in Scouting.
-It is the formal document that certifies the agreement between a Chartered Partner – an organization that agrees to utilize Scouting as a part of its service to youth and community outreach – and the Boy Scouts of America, setting expectations for the quality of program to be delivered to the Charter Partner’s youth population.
+In the BSA, a charter authorizes an organization to operate BSA Scouting units.
+It certifies the agreement between a chartered organization – an organization that agrees to utilize Scouting as a part of its service to youth– and the Boy Scouts of America, setting expectations for the quality of program to be delivered.
+Issuing a charter is one of the oldest traditions in Scouting.

 Why is a Charter Renewed Annually?

-·Fosters a formal, timely plan for regular dialogue between the chartered organization and the Council.
+• Fosters a formal, timely plan for regular dialogue between charter organization and BSA, and

 What will I find in this handbook?